Alffonti/clock/README.md

-# Clock - SASS project
+# Clock - NPM project

 This is a project of the [Understanding NPM - Node.js Package Manager](https://www.udemy.com/course/understanding-npm/) course.
 Some NPM packages were installed to master common commands in the Node Package Manager.